Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Introduction

+where $\sigma_d$ denotes the surface area of the unit sphere and $W^{1,2}(\R^d)$ the usual Sobolev space. \end{theorem}

 The second main result is the almost sure asymptotics of the Feynman-Kac functional.
-The dependence on the diffusion coefficient appears in the second term again. \begin{thm} Suppose $d < \alpha < d+2$.
+The dependence on the diffusion coefficient appears in the second term again. \begin{theorem} Suppose $d < \alpha < d+2$.
 Then for $\P_{\nu}$-almost every $\omega$,

 as $t \to \infty$, where